JuliaIO/VideoIO.jl/README.md

 Status
 ------
+Prior to version 6.0, this package used a BinDeps approach, using system-level ffmpeg installs, and thus provided support of many versions of ffmpeg and libav.
+See [v0.5.6](https://github.com/JuliaIO/VideoIO.jl/releases/tag/v0.5.6) for that prior functionality.

+v0.6.0 onwards uses a BinaryProvider approach, with a dedicated ffmpeg 4.1 install.

-At this point, a simple video interface is available, for multiple versions of libav and ffmpeg.
+Currently, a simple video interface is available.
 See TODO.md for some possible directions forward.

 Issues, requests, and/or pull requests for problems or additional